So you’ve heard about intermittent fasting and you’re curious whether or not you should give it a try.

 - skip breakfast

 - and then not eat again until 1pm the next day

 Now that you know what intermittent fasting is, let’s dive into some of the benefits you can expect.

 Let’s talk about the first benefit people are usually looking for when they think about intermittent fasting: weight loss.

-Weight loss is by far the number one reason intermittent fasting has become as popular and trendy as it is right now.
+Weight loss is by far the number one reason intermittent fasting has become so popular right now.
 Fasting has been glamourized by many as a miracle diet strategy that makes losing weight effortless.

 And to be honest, intermittent fasting can be extremely helpful for losing weight.
 Although typically a Level 2 Sustainable Nutrition strategy, we’ve helped many, many people lose weight with intermittent fasting inside Transformation Coaching.